Protecting Our Community

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Wear a cloth or homemade face covering when out.
+- Wear a cloth or homemade face covering when away from home (see Governor Polis’ Executive Order D 2020 138 requiring masks in public indoor spaces).
 See the CDC instructions for making fabric masks.
 Delta County has also provided a list of personal protective equipment providers.

 - Clean surfaces in your home, and personal items such as cell phones, using regular household products.